dreikanter/gistopin/README.md

 Parameters explanation:

 * `pinboard_user` — pinboard.in user name.
 * `pinboard_pwd` — pinboard.in password.
 Yes, this might look a bit insecure, but HTTP Basic is the only supported way to authorize on pinboard in the meantime.
-For better security the password could be stored in separate text file outside script configuration.
-In this case full path should be specified in the following way: `file://secret/path/pwd.txt`.
-Pinboard API calls works through HTTPS so there are a bit fewer things to worry about.
+For better security the password could be stored in a separate text file outside script configuration.
+In this case path should be specified in the following way: `file://secret/place/pwd.txt` (environment variables could be used in both %windows% or $unix styles).
 * `github_user` — Gist/GitHub user name.
 * `shared` — `yes` to share new bookmarks or `no` to keep them private.
 Pinboard configuration overrides this parameter if new bookmarks intended to be private.
 * `tags` — comma-separated list of common tags for new bookmarks.
 Also these tags will be used to check if the gists were imported already.
 Example: `snippets, gists`.
 * `use_hashtags` — `yes` to extract hash tags from Gist description and use them on pinboard.

+## FAQ

+Q: Why the import is so slow?
+A: Pinboard API has a limitation for 3 second intervals between requests.
+And each bookmark import is a separate request.